How To Write An Email

 – Spell out acronyms or abbreviations the first time you use them.

-– Keep it brief; don’t ramble on about how awesome your product is, just state the benefits.
+– Keep it brief; don’t ramble on about how fantastic your product is; state the benefits.

 – Proofread before sending.

 It can be hard to resist the urge to send an email with a quick message.
 But it’s much more effective to take the time to thank someone for their help.
 Even if you’re responding to a request, it shows you care about what they had to say.
 You may also want to include a little about how their proposal will make your life easier, which is always a good thing when asking someone for something.